John R. Manz

-John Raymond Manz (born November 14, 1945) is an American prelate of the Catholic Church.
-He severed as an auxiliary bishop of the Archdiocese of Chicago in Illinois from 1996 to 2021.
+John Raymond Manz (November 14, 1945 – July 14, 2023) was an American prelate of the Catholic Church.
+He served as an auxiliary bishop of the Archdiocese of Chicago in Illinois from 1996 to 2021.

 Biography

 Early life

 Manz was born on November 14, 1945, in Chicago, Illinois, and attended St. Martha School in Morton Grove, Illinois.
 He graduated from Quigley Preparatory North Preparatory Seminary in Chicago in 1963, he then earned a Bachelor of Philosophy degree from Niles College in Chicago in 1967.
 Manz then attended University of St. Mary of the Lake in Mundelein, Illinois, receiving a Master of Divinity degree in 1971.

 Priesthood

-Manz was ordained to the priesthood for the Archdiocese of Chicago by Cardinal John Cody on May 12, 1971.
+Manz was ordained to the priesthood at St. Mary of the Lake for the Archdiocese of Chicago by Cardinal John Cody on May 12, 1971.
 He then served as associate pastor at two Chicago parishes: Providence of God until 1978, and St. Roman from 1978 to 1983.
 Manz was pastor of St. Agnes of Bohemia Parish in Chicago from 1983 to 1996, during which time he also served as dean of Chicago's Lower West Side (1987-1996).